hooroo/roo-ui/CONTRIBUTING.md

 ## Creating new packages

 New packages can be created by adding a subdirectory under `components` or `packages`.
+The package will be automatically published and a `CHANGELOG.md` will be generated once your branch is merged.

 Every package should contain the following: